Hilton Fujairah

 If, however, your hair looks like you put your finger in an electrical outlet while your breath or armpits emit toxic gases capable of instantly exterminating any living being within ten miles of you, you might want to reconsider this suggestion — or, at least, ensure that vital personal hygienic habits are satisfied before indulging in breakfast and complete the not-so-vital ones after breakfast.

-If you really need to catch up on your sleep but want to partake in breakfast offered at the hotel, consider taking a nap after breakfast.
+If you really need to catch up on your sleep but want to partake in breakfast offered at the hotel or resort property, consider taking a nap after breakfast.
 Yes, it will cut into your day in terms of time; and no, this suggestion is not for everyone.
 Once I am awake, I am awake and I usually do not need to go back to sleep — but this is an option to consider, just the same.

 Breakfast is the meal which I favor the least, as I much prefer lunch or dinner.
 Still, there is nothing like a satisfying leisurely breakfast to start the day; and if one is available to me — especially if it is complimentary for me — I will ensure that I will be awake in time to partake in it.

-As an example, the breakfast buffet at Hilton Fujairah Resort — which is included with the room rate — was outstanding, in my opinion; and only part of this extensive breakfast buffet is shown in the photograph at the top of this article.
-Please be on the lookout for a review of my stay at this hotel property in a future article.
+As an example, the breakfast buffet at the Hilton Fujairah Resort before it permanently closed and was demolished in 2017 — which is included with the room rate — was outstanding, in my opinion; and only part of this extensive breakfast buffet is shown in the photograph at the top of this article.

-If you follow even one of the suggestions posted in this article, you have the possibility of having your cake and eating it too — if chocolate cake is your idea of breakfast, with no apologies to Bill Cosby — meaning that eating a leisurely breakfast and still get your much-needed sleep is indeed doable, depending on your priorities…
+If you follow even one of the suggestions posted in this article of 7 things to do when breakfast hours do not fit into your travel schedule at hotel and resort properties, you have the possibility of having your cake and eating it too — if chocolate cake is your idea of breakfast, with no apologies to Bill Cosby — meaning that eating a leisurely breakfast; still get your much-needed sleep; and accomplishing everything you have planned for the day is indeed doable, depending on your priorities…

 1. I would be with you on that, alexander — but the problem with that is that it splits up the day; and when I travel, I like to get as much done as possible without sacrificing the quality of my visit to wherever I am at that time.